Let's talk Sphynx

 Although the breed appears to be from the ancient world, they originate from the cold climes of Canada: In 1966, the first Sphynx cat was born to a domestic cat, and was nothing more than a genetic mutation.
 The breed has also been called by the name Canadian Hairless Cat.

 The Sphynx cat temperament is divine.
 They are always up for a cuddle or a turn on your lap.
 This is a velcro-cat, for sure: both lively and affectionate.
-The breed loves to be held and craves attention—and when they don’t receive it, they will all but get in your face to ask for more.
+The breed loves to be held and truly craves attention—and when they don’t receive it, they will all but get in your face to ask for more.
 Not a huge talker, the breed is nonetheless communicative, but it’s all because they dig being part of the pack.

 Now, about that coat… that fur… that covering… The Sphynx is encased in a soft, fine down-like topper that doesn’t have many matches in the animal kingdom.
 Think Chamois.
 The breed can be totally hairless as well, sporting skin and nothing else.
 Applying a vet-approved moisturizer or scent-free oil is necessary to protect the coat—which means weekly baths with moisturizing or baby shampoo to keep oils from mussing the furniture.
 The skin naturally folds over the Sphynx body.